huggingface/hub-docs/tasks/src/text-to-video/about.md

 ### Disaster Relief and Safety Protocols

-T2V can be used to generate videos that can be used to help with disaster relief efforts.
-For example, a text to video model could be used to generate videos that show people how to stay safe during a hurricane or how to find food and water after a natural disaster.
+Text-to-video models can be used to generate videos that show people how to stay safe during a hurricane or how to find food and water after a natural disaster.

 ### Medical research